AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Static Semantics**

-2. Extensions_Visible is a Boolean-valued aspect which may be specified for a subprogram.
+2. Extensions_Visible is a Boolean-valued aspect which may be specified for a noninstance subprogram or a generic subprogram.
    If directly specified, the aspect_definition shall be a static [Boolean] expression.
 The aspect is inherited by an inherited primitive subprogram.
 If the aspect is neither inherited nor directly specified for a subprogram, then the aspect is False, except in the case of the